 · Methods for creating the full resolution satellite time series are described in Full-resolution satellite time series of the California Current area.
 In short, chlorophyll-a (CHL-A) datasets are created from SeaWiFS (1997-present), Aqua-MODIS (2002-present) and Terra-MODIS (2007-present) level-2 data.
 For the overlapping years CHL-A is a merged product from all available sensors.
 SST is merged from Aqua-MODIS and Terra-MODIS level-2 data.

-· For each CalCOFI-LTER cruise the corresponding IEH file is downloaded from the CalCOFI website.
-The station and depth-related data is separated (with a utility iehconv.exe) and ingested into an Access database (spg2001.mdb).
-A list of stations with respective longitude, latitude, date, time is created with a database query (WIM_Lon_Lat_from_CalStations).
-Another query is used to make a similar table with the addition of surface chlorophyll-a.
+· For each CalCOFI-LTER cruise the corresponding dataset is downloaded from the CCE LTER Datazoo.
+A list of stations with respective longitude, latitude, date, time, surface chlorophyll-a and other variables is created.
 Composite images of CHL-A and SST are created from daily mapped datasets (with a utility wam_composite_list.exe) for the time period of the cruise ± 1 day and saved in the HDF format.
-For color coding of CHL-A I use the full range of 0.05-10.0 mg m-3 (pixel values 48-200) and lookup table chl1_white_end.lut.
-For color coding of SST I use the full range of 10.05-35.25 ˚C (pixel values 87-255) and lookup table sst_kuring.lut.
+For color coding of Chl-a a logarithmic scale with the full range 0.05-10.0 mg m-3 (pixel values 48-200) and a lookup table chl1_white_end.lut are used.
+For color coding of SST a linear scale with the full range of 10.05-35.25 ˚C (pixel values 87-255) and a lookup table sst_kuring.lut are used.
 Locations of the standard CalCOFI stations are overlaid

 Fig. 1.
 SeaWiFS-Aqua-MODIS merged CHL for CalCOFI-LTER 0404.